soldair/node-charm/README.markdown

 Protip: you can pass in an http response object as an output stream and it will just work™.

-`charm` is an EventEmitter and passes along 'data' events from its input stream not related to querying the terminal device.

 charm.reset()
 -------------